reubenharry/haskell-docs/docs/docs/laziness/laziness.md

 1. `x` is never used, so is never evaluated, and the error never gets triggered.
 2. `x` is never used here either, because if the first argument of `||` is `True`, it returns `True` without evaluating the second.
+3. [undefined](/thinkingfunctionally/purity/#caveats) is a value that will throw a runtime error when evaluated.

 ## Infinite data